rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 **Fig. 2** shows the number of neurons with a significantly elevated firing rate for each pixel of the maze in each task using the same pixel size.
 Pixellated firing rate maps are shown for six example neurons in **Extended Data Figure 4**.
-The analyses in Fig. 2 are replicated the using 208 &times 208 unit pixels in **Extended Data Figure 5**.
+The analyses in Fig. 2 are replicated the using 208 &times; 208 unit pixels in **Extended Data Figure 5**.

 ## Spatial decoding analyses